tmimessi/tmimessi/README.md

 ### Hi there 👋

 - 😃 I'm a web developer!
-- 🌱 Currently stack: HTML, CSS, JavaScript, Vue, SQL, Node, React, API Rest and Sails.
+- 🌱 Currently stack: HTML, CSS, JavaScript, Vue, SQL, Node, React, API Rest and Ruby on Rails.
 - 📫 How to reach me: @tmimessi or https://www.linkedin.com/in/tainamimessi/